katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 __If I sponsored with a one-time or custom amount, can I access the Insiders version?__
 > No, please note that a minimum of $15 for [The Individual] tier per month is required to become eligible for Insiders.
-While [GitHub Sponsors] also allows sponsoring with lower amounts or one-time amounts, access to Insiders is only granted through ongoing sponsorships, with the minimum monthly amount being 15$ or higher due to technical reasons.
+While [GitHub Sponsors] also allows sponsoring with lower or one-time amounts, access to Insiders is only granted through ongoing sponsorships, with the minimum monthly amount being 15$ or higher due to technical reasons.

   [The Individual]: https://github.com/sponsors/squidfunk/sponsorships?tier_id=210638